-- NullStateToVisibilityConverter is added for Reversi, and provides a standard way for bindings to translate non-null values to Visible values and null values to Collapsed values.
+- NullStateToVisibilityConverter provides a standard way for bindings to translate non-null values to Visible values and null values to Collapsed values.
 You can use this converter instead of having to create special view-model properties to perform this translation.

 - BooleanToVisibilityConverter performs a similar translation between Boolean and Visibility values.
-This converter is generated by Visual Studio 2012 templates, but Reversi has modified it to accept a ConverterParameter value that reverses the translation.
+This converter is generated by Visual Studio templates, but Reversi uses a modified version of it to accept a ConverterParameter value that reverses the translation.

 These files support page layout and navigation, including suspend and resume: